 The ship’s company stood on deck.
 King George VI stood on the quarter-deck and the Queen waved and smiled wearing an all-lavender outfit.
 As HMS Phoebe pulled in to dock, the crowd sang ‘For He’s A Jolly Good Fellow’.
 The band struck up the national anthem before the Duke of Abercorn presented their Majesties to gathered dignitaries.

-Home Secretary Herbert Morrison accompanied their Majesties on the visit to Northern Ireland.
+Home Secretary Herbert Morrison accompanied their Majesties on the visit.
 He commended the crowds who turned out spontaneously for the unplanned visit.

 If anyone thinks there is anything shaky in the patriotism or the enthusiasm or the loyalty to the King and Queen of Northern Ireland, I think that blows it up.

-Among the dignitaries by the quayside on Musgrave Channel Road, Belfast, Co.
-Antrim were:
+Among the dignitaries by the quayside on Musgrave Channel Road, Belfast was:

 |Last Name||First Name(s)||Position||Organisation|